CorporateClash/public/releases/latest.md

 **Bugfixes**
 - Fixed an issue where Clubs would be displayed on the Main Menu.
-- - Clubs are currently undering going a majour rework.
+- - Clubs are currently undergoing a major rework.
 They'll be back soon!

 **Other**
 - Added in some code to prepare for a future district page update.